Tired of Rejections?

 Write a Cover Letter

 Some journals provide a spot for a cover letter on their submission form.
-Some ask you to send it via email.
+A few ask you to send it via email.
 Others don’t provide the opportunity for a cover letter and/or bio until your piece has survived the slush-pile round.

 Sample Cover Letter